-Legislation for Executive Committee
+Legislation for the Executive Committee

 Although the Executive Committee is technically a committee of council with no more standing than the other committees of council, it is unique in the respect that undergraduates on the executive are elected from any faculty for specific roles and they wield an extraordinary amount of institutional power in the Students' Union.
-It is responsible for managing the day-today operations of the Students' Union and coordinating its longer-term strategy.
+It is responsible for managing the day-to-day operations of the Students' Union and coordinating its longer-term strategy.
 The Executive Committee has broad powers of recommendation to Students' Council.

-As outlined in SU Bylaw 1100, the Executive Committee is responsible for executing or putting into effect, the policy and legislation approved in council.viii
+As outlined in SU Bylaw 1100, the Executive Committee is responsible for executing or putting into effect, the policy and legislation approved in council viii.

-Undergraduate Representation on the Executive Committee
+Undergraduate Representation on the SU Executive Committee

-Position Number of Reps Method of Appointment

-President 1 SU General Elections

-VP Operations and Finance 1 SU General Elections

-VP Academic 1 SU General Election

-VP External 1 SU General Election

-VP Student Life 1 SU General Election

-Total 5
+Position Number of Undergraduate Representatives Method of Appointment President 1 Elected annually by the membership VP Operations and Finance 1 Elected annually by the membership VP Academic 1 Elected annually by the membership VP External 1 Elected annually by the membership VP Student Life 1 Elected annually by the membership Total 5

-Figure 3-2 Undergraduate Representation on Students' Union Executive Committee
+Figure 3-2 Undergraduate Representation on the SU Executive Committee